-Implementing the decision/plan of action from AY 2017-2018 provides sufficient evidence of effectiveness based on the analysis of this year's result.
+Decision: Implementing the decision/plan of action from AY 2017-2018 provides enough evidence of effectiveness based on the analysis of this year's result.
 The analysis further reflects that this type of assignment is a challenge to the student, making it a necessary component of the music theory capstone experience.
 Students appreciate the experience and opportunity for their original compositions to be heard as a final project, and the addition of a culminating Student Composition Recital (several students' compositions are chosen to be performed by classmates) is an effective incentive for this project.
-Furthermore, this project fulfills an important element of the overall music education and expectations, as defined by the field and its accrediting bodies.
-Decision: Based on the analysis of the AY 2018-2019 results, and to drive continuous improvement in AY 2019-2020, the music theory coordinator and faculty will build upon students learning experience by focusing on the final composition project and recital.
+Furthermore, this project fulfills an important element of the overall music education and expectations, as defined by the field and it's accrediting bodies.

+Based on analysis and clear evidence of student learning and positive feedback reflected in this year's results, the music theory coordinator and faculty will build upon students learning experience by focusing on the final composition project and recital.
 The possibility of returning to a research/analysis option will be weighed according to results in the next cycle.